aregsar/aregsarblog/blog/2019/github-pages-tech-stack-jekyll-markdown-liquid/index.md

 ## The Jekyll transformation engine

-The markdown pages in the repository are converted to Html markup by Jekyll,.
-The repository content that is written in markdown, is converted to Html markup using Jekyll,the engine that Github pages uses to process the markdown pages in the repository.
+The repository content that is written in markdown, is converted to html markup using [Jekyll](https://jekyllrb.com/), the engine that Github pages uses to publish the markdown pages in the repository.

-After the markdown is transformed to html is published to the public Github pages URL of the repository.
+After the markdown is transformed to html, it is published to the public Github pages URL of the repository.

-Any pure Html content will be published directly by Jekyll, without  transformation.

 Every time we push a change to our Github pages repository, Jekyll reprocesses and republishes the new markup after a brief delay.

 ## The Liquid Templating Language

-Jekyll also uses a templating language called Liquid that contains Liquid tags to plug in html content from various sources into markdown or html files.
+Jekyll also uses a templating language called [Liquid](https://shopify.github.io/liquid/).
+Jekyll uses Liquid tags embedded in markdown pages and the html layout file to plug in content from various sources.

-Jekyll uses Liquid tags to plug in the transformed page content into layout templates and also to substitute text and metadata defined in settings files and other sources into the Liquid tags in the layout file and transformed pages.
+To layout the pages in this blog, Jekyll plug in the transformed page content into the Liquid tag page content placeholder in the layout template.
+It also substitutes text and metadata defined in settings files and other sources into Liquid tags embedded in the layout file and transformed pages.

-## Plugging content into the default site layout
+## Plugging page content into the default site layout

-The layout file that Github pages uses for the pages in your repository is a standard Html file, within which it injects the Html transformed markdown page content.
+The layout file that Github pages uses to layout the pages in the repository is a standard html file, within which Jekull injects the transformed markdown page html content.

 Below is a snippet of code from the layout file of this blog: